A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: BBT as a prediction BBT as a prediction

-Table \ref{tab:predw} displays the results of the calibration of the prediction under the weak interpretation.
-The calibration seems better than that for the strong interpretation.
-Predictions of the {\em above.50} in the 50-to-70 range are few and they are close the empirical results for all three use cases.
-The same is true for the 70-to-90 range.
-For the high confidence range, from 90-to-100, the predictions seems a little too confident, a little higher than the empirical value.
-The BBT model seems a little too confident on its predictions and the introduction of the local ROPE and the paired local ROPE also made no difference on that over-confidence.
+Table \ref{tab:predw} presents the results of the weak interpretation calibration.
+The results indicate better calibration compared to the strong interpretation.
+The predictions for the range of 0.5 to 0.7 are few and align closely with the empirical results for all three use cases.
+Similarly, the predictions for the range of 0.7 to 0.9 are accurate.
+However, for the high confidence range of 0.9 to 1.0, the predictions appear to be slightly overconfident, slightly higher than the empirical value.
+The BBT model seems to have an over-confidence in its predictions, and the introduction of the local ROPE and paired local ROPE had no effect on reducing this over-confidence.

 \hypertarget{discussion}{